 MORE ON “TEACHER-LEVEL” ASHTANGA:

-And everyone practicing yoga needs to know the Sanskrit pose and concept names.
+And it only makes sense for everyone practicing yoga to learn the Sanskrit pose and concept names.
 The memorization is not just for identification purposes, but also for spiritual knowledge.
 For example, the word “Ashtanga” means “eight-limbs.”
 That tells us there are eight yogic practices.
 The first two are behavioral practices called the Yamas and Niyamas.
 You can read about them on a separate page.
 In class, you’ll learn how to practice them “energetically.”
 That means it involves energy experiencing.
 You will also be taught how to do the Pose Practice (Asana) in connection with energy experiencing.

 You will also be taught how to practice not just in relation to yourself, but in relation to others.
-That’s important whether or not you have any interest in being a yoga instructor because the higher limbs of Ashtanga Yoga require increasing amounts of “transpersonal” awareness and no one gains transpersonal awareness without transcending personal-level concern.
+That’s important whether or not you have any interest in being a yoga instructor because the higher limbs of Ashtanga Yoga require increasing amounts of “transpersonal” awareness and no one gets without making yogic progress through the most difficult part of our being.
+The internal dialogue we hear in our head all the time is generally negative.
+Our ego structure is gripped.
+We help those parts of us out and our personal-level concerns ease up on us, making room for transpersonal experiencing (also known as spirituality).

-So to do yoga you must become a teacher.
-You don’t have to become a yoga instructor but you must become a teacher.
+So we believe that to do really yoga you must become a teacher.
+You don’t have to become a yoga instructor but you must become a teacher, at least to yourself.
 That’s what we pray for, and to help things work on a teacher-level understanding of prayerfulness itself, we do the Ashtanga chant (recorded on the WYC CD you now own) with the idea of it connecting us to the energy of Prayer Itself.
-It’s so much religious that way, but scientific.
-We’re not praying to God, we’re praying for the energy of Prayer Itself to fall into our experience and the Sanskrit word for Fallen Prayer is Patanajali.
-Most Ashtanga people think of Patanjali as a man, but we don’t.
+It’s much less religious, and more scientific that way.
+We have no problem with religion, but it’s impossible to good at religiosity if you can’t even be good at science.
+With our chant, then, we’re not praying to God, we’re praying for the energy of Prayer Itself to fall into our experience and the Sanskrit word for Fallen Prayer is Patanajali.
+Most Ashtanga people think of Patanjali as a god or a man, but we don’t.
 Patanjali is an Indian name, but at WYC, we look at it as a concept—a beautiful energetic concept.

 You can learn the chant from listening to the CD.
 The words are “Om.
 Vande Gurunam Charanaravinde, Sandarshita Svatma Sukava Bodhe, Nih Sreyase Jangalikayamane, Samsara Halahala Mohashantyai, Abahu Purushakaram, Shankhacakrasi Dharinam, Sahasra Sirasam Svetam, Pranamami Patanjalim.
 Om.”

-The chant is done collectively around 6:20.
-If you miss the chant you can recite it silently to yourself before practice.
-We also usually do a closing chant at 9:00.
-If you leave earlier than that, which most people do, you can do your own closing chant when you finish practice.
+The chant is done every Sunday at the beginning of the 9:00 class.
+Once you know the chant by heart, during the week, you can recite it silently to yourself at the start of practice.
+We also do a closing chant.
 The chanting is part of how Ashtanga practitioners create strong communal connections.
 We chant in all kinds of ways that support a more authentic yoga way of living based on diverse beliefs and freedom of mind.
 Ashtanga is not owned by anyone.
-It’s a practice that Pattabhi Jois was most responsible for popularizing, but the style name is not copyrighted.
+Thankfully, the style name is not copyrighted.
 Although some Ashtanga teachers hold to set ideas of how the practice is “supposed” to be taught, Ashtanga continues to evolve, and the origin of Ashtanga practice is more mystically phenomenal than has been publically reported and commonly understood.

 We hope to see you in class on a regular basis, but in any case, you can receive Ashtanga community emails about our regular get-togethers and kirtans (yoga music concerts).